HamzaAli689/weather-App/README.md

 ---

-## ✨ Overview
+# ✨ Overview

 Weather information should be simple, beautiful, and accessible.

-**Skyora** focuses on delivering a smooth weather experience by combining real-time weather data with a modern mobile interface.
-The application is designed with a premium dark glassmorphism theme, providing users with clear weather insights through an intuitive and responsive UI.
+**Skyora** is designed to provide users with a smooth and modern weather experience by combining real-time weather data with an elegant mobile interface.

+The application features a premium dark glassmorphism design, providing clear weather insights through an intuitive, responsive, and user-friendly experience.

-The goal behind Skyora was not only to build a weather app but to create a production-style Flutter application with clean architecture, state management, API integration, and modern UI practices.
+The main goal behind Skyora was not only to create a weather application but to build a production-style Flutter project following modern development practices including clean UI design, state management, API integration, and reusable components.

 ---

 # 🌟 Features

-### 🌍 Real-Time Weather Dashboard
+## 🌍 Real-Time Weather Dashboard

 - Live weather information based on user location
-- Current temperature and weather condition
+- Current temperature and weather conditions
 - Feels-like temperature
 - Location-based weather updates
-- Clean and responsive dashboard design
+- Modern responsive dashboard layout

+---

-### 📊 Environmental Insights
+## 📊 Environmental Insights

-Detailed weather metrics including:
+Detailed weather information including:

 - Humidity percentage
 - Wind speed